 The trick to making this recipe is all in the preparation.
 It starts with good quality ingredients – guanciale if you can find it, pecorino cheese, and fresh eggs.

 Does Carbonara Have Guanciale And Where Can I Find It?

 Traditionally, carbonara is made using guanciale or pancetta.
 This recipe does not appear in any literature pre WW2.
 There are competing theories on its origin summed up quite succinctly on wikipedia.

 Guanciale is a delicious cured pork product made from pig jowls.
 It’s seasoned with black pepper and a variety of herbs like rosemary, thyme and fennel.
 It’s basically a tastier version of pancetta.
 Pancetta is made from pork belly.
 Neither are smoked like American bacon.

-Guanciale is used in 3 popular Roman dishes.
-The most famous in America is probably spaghetti alla carbonara, followed by amatriciana and alla gricia.
+Guanciale is used in 3 of the 4 popular Roman pasta dishes.
+The most famous in America is probably spaghetti alla carbonara, followed by Amatriciana and alla gricia.
 They are all unbelievably delicious!
-Check out our recipe for Spaghetti Amatriciana where we use pancetta instead of guanciale.
-In this video on our Instagram page, we make it with guanciale.
+Check out this playlist from our YouTube channel where we make all 4 of the classic Roman pasta recipes.

 Sourcing guanciale will prove difficult in most of America.
 It’s also quite expensive.

 If you live in an area of the country with a lot of Italian-Americans, visit a pork store and you should be able to find it.
 There are also specialty sellers online now that will ship it to you.

 - Picture of the starting ingredients: guanciale, pecorino, eggs, and spaghetti.
 Begin by cooking the spaghetti to “al dente” in salted ( 2 Tbsp kosher salt per gallon) water.